the-data-center/Who-Lives/WhoLivesMarkdown.md

 </div>
 <div class="highlight" markdown="1">

 ### Where is data for Plaquemines, St. Bernard, St. James, St. Charles, and St. John the Baptist?

-Although race/ethnicity and age data is available for all seven parishes in metro New Orleans, most other demographic data (such as educational attainment, poverty, and homeownership) is available for only the two most populous parishes of Jefferson and Orleans, as well as the metro.
+Although race/ethnicity and age data is available for all seven parishes in Metro New Orleans, most other demographic data (such as educational attainment, poverty, and homeownership) is available for only the two most populous parishes of Jefferson and Orleans, as well as the metro.
 </div>

 ## Educational attainment, income, and employment {#educational-attainment-income-and-employment}